wowgaming/addon-archive/index.md

 If you want to download the entire collection, use download buttons in sidebar please.

 Do you have an addon compatible with 3.3.5a that is not in this list?
-Please send us a Pull Request and then:
+Please send us a [Pull Request HERE](https://github.com/wowgaming/addon-archive) and then:
 <span class="tools-element"><a target="_blank" href="{{ site.github.repository_url }}/edit/master/{{{page.folder}}{{page.url | remove: '.html' | append: ''}}/index.md">Edit this page</a></span>

 ## With description